paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

 Develop Horizontal Operator
 =============================

-Different from its vertical counterpart, horizontal federated learning communication is rather standard.
-XFL provides preset template classes, which can be leveraged to develop horizontal models conveniently.
-For the moment, XFL provides template classes based on FedAvg, cf `FedAvgTemplateAssistTrainer <../../../../python/algorithm/core/horizontal/template/torch/fedavg/assist_trainer.py>`_ , `FedAvgTemplateLabelTrainer <../../../../python/algorithm/core/horizontal/template/torch/fedavg/label_trainer.py>`_ .
-An example of developing with this template can be found at `HorizontalLogisticRegressionAssistTrainer <../../../../python/algorithm/framework/horizontal/logistic_regression/assist_trainer.py>`_ , `HorizontalLogisticRegressionLabelTrainer <../../../../python/algorithm/framework/horizontal/logistic_regression/label_trainer.py>`_ .
+Differ from the diversity of the communication patterns in vertical federation learning, the communication model of horizontal federation is universal.
+XFL provides several preseted template classes, which can be inherited by custom classes to develop new horizontal operators.
+For example, the FedAvg template contains `FedAvgTemplateAssistTrainer` (`python/algorithm/core/horizontal/template/torch/fedavg/assist_trainer.py`) and `FedAvgTemplateLabelTrainer` (`python/algorithm/core/horizontal/template/torch/fedavg/label_trainer.py`).
+An example of developing an operator using this template can be found at `python/algorithm/framework/horizontal/logistic_regression/assist_trainer.py`, `python/algorithm/framework/horizontal/logistic_regression/label_trainer.py`.

 :Notes: